laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-08-spie/index.md

   a function of the coding length.
 This will correspond to a modification of the Matching Pursuit algorithm where the ArgMax function is optimized for competition, or Competition Optimized Matching Pursuit (COMP).
-We will particularly focus on bridging neuroscience and image processing and on the advantages of such an interdisciplinary approach."
+We will particularly focus on bridging neuroscience and image processing and on the advantages of such an interdisciplinary approach.'
+authors:
+- Laurent U Perrinet
+date: 2008-01-01
+featured: false
+grants:
+- facets
+projects: []
+publication: '*Optical and Digital Image Processing Conference 7000 - Proceedings of SPIE Volume 7000, 7 - 11 April 2008*'
+publication_types:
+- 'inproceedings'
 tags:
 - association field
 - Biologically Inspired Computer vision